FA Cup final: Some Wembley fans boo as Leicester and Chelsea players take a knee before kick-off

 The biggest football crowd in the UK since players started taking a knee saw the anti-racism gesture booed by some fans at Wembley, though some applause was heard alongside the jeering.

-More than 20,000 supporters were allowed inside Wembley Stadium for Saturday's cup showpiece after producing negative coronavirus test results.
+More than 20,000 supporters were allowed inside Wembley Stadium for Saturday's cup showpiece after producing negative coronavirus test results as a stunning goal from Youri Tielemans handed the Foxes a 1-0 victory.

 Players started taking a knee when the Premier League resumed from its 100-day shutdown in June 2020 as part of calls to eradicate racial injustice in society following the killing of George Floyd in Minneapolis.